realestate-com-au/sshephalopod/key-rotation/README.md

 ## How to run

-At minimum you need to provide a DNS end point from which to retrieve the key from:
+At minimum you need to provide a DNS end point from which to retrieve the key:

 ```
 /path/to/script/retrieve-ca-pub-key.py sshephalopod-ca-cert.example.com
 ```

-Optionally you can also provide the location of your trusted certs file (Default is: /etc/ssh/trusted_certs) and send the output to the local system syslod daemon:
+Optionally you can also provide the location of your trusted certs file (Default is: `/etc/ssh/trusted_certs`) and send the output to the local system `syslog` daemon:

 ```
 /path/to/script/retrieve-ca-pub-key.py sshephalopod-ca-cert.example.com --filename /etc/MyTrustedCerts --syslog